anrayliu/pyvidplayer2/documentation.md

 - `set_post_func(func: callable(numpy.ndarray) -> numpy.ndarray) -> None` - Changes the post processing function.
 Works
   the same as the `post_func` parameter.
 - `get_pos(): float` - Returns the current video timestamp/position in decimal seconds.
-- `seek(time: float | int, relative: bool = True) -> None` - Changes the current position in the video.
-If `relative` is `True`, the given time will be added or subtracted to the current time.
+- `seek(time: float | int, relative: bool = True, intuitive: bool = False) -> None` - Changes the current position in
+  the video.
+If `relative` is
+  `True`, the given time will be added or subtracted to the current time.
 Otherwise, the current position will be set to the given time exactly.
 Time must be given in seconds, with no precision limit.
-Note that frames and audio within the video will not yet be updated after calling seek.
-Does not refresh `frame_data` or `frame_surf`.
-To do so, call `buffer_current()`.
 If the given value is larger than the video duration, the video will seek to the last frame.
-Calling `next(video)` will read the last frame.
+To understand the intuitive parameter, it is important to understand that the `frame` attribute represents the next frame to be rendered.
+Most people expect seeking to already display the frame they want, but this will require incrementing `frame` by one extra.
+To force `frame` to be exactly correct (which is one frame before requested position), set intuitive to `False`.
-- `seek_frame(index: int, relative: bool = False) -> None` - Same as `seek()` but seeks to a specific frame instead of a timestamp.
+- `seek_frame(index: int, relative: bool = False, intuitive: bool = False) -> None` - Same as `seek()` but seeks to a specific frame instead of a timestamp.
 For example, index 0 will seek to the first frame, index 1 will seek to the second frame, and so on.
-If `frame` is 0, then the first frame will be rendered next.
 If the given index is larger than the total frames, the video will seek to the last frame.
-Just like `seek()`, this does not refresh `frame_data` or `frame_surf`.
+To understand the intuitive parameter, it is important to understand that the `frame` attribute represents the next frame to be rendered.
+Most people expect seeking to already display the frame they want, but this will require incrementing `frame` by one extra.
+To force `frame` to be exactly correct (which is one frame before requested position), set intuitive to `False`.
 - `update() -> bool` - Allows video to perform required calculations. `draw` automatically calls this method, so it doesn't need to be explicitly called.
 Returns `True` if a new frame is ready to be displayed.
 - `draw(surf: pygame.Surface, pos: (int, int), force_draw: bool = True) -> bool` - Draws the current video frame onto
   the given surface, at the given position.
 If `force_draw` is `True`, a surface will be drawn every time this is called.
 Otherwise, only new frames will be drawn.
 This reduces CPU usage but will cause flickering if anything is drawn under or above the video.
 This method also returns whether a frame was drawn.
 - `preview(show_fps: bool = False, max_fps: int = 60) -> None` - Opens a window and plays the video.
 This method will
   hang until the video finishes. `max_fps` enforces how many times a second the video is updated.
 If `show_fps` is `True`, a counter will be displayed showing the actual number of new frames being rendered every second.
 If using a graphics library other than Pygame, this method doesn't accept any arguments.
 - `show_subs() -> None` - Displays subtitles.
 - `hide_subs() -> None` - Hides subtitles.
 - `set_subs(subs: Subtitles | [Subtitles]) -> None` - Set the subtitles to use.
 Works the same as providing subtitles through the `subs` parameter.
 - `probe() -> None` - Uses FFprobe to find information about the video.
 When using OpenCV to read videos, information such as frame count and frame rate are read through the file headers, which is sometimes incorrect.
 For more accuracy, call this method to start a probe and update video metadata attributes.
 - `get_metadata() -> dict` - Outputs a dictionary with attributes about the file metadata, including `frame_count`,
   `frame_rate`, etc. Can be combined with the `pprint` package to quickly see a general overview of a video file.
 - `buffer_current() -> bool` - Whenever `frame_surf` or `frame_data` are `None`, use this method to populate them.
 This
   is useful because seeking does not update `frame_data` or `frame_surf`.
 Keep in mind that the `frame` attribute represents the frame that WILL be rendered.
 Therefore, if `frame` is 0, that means the first frame has yet to be rendered, and `buffer_current` will not work.
 Returns `True` or `False` depending on if data was successfully buffered.